zmercedes/UnityMultiplayerGame/readme.md

 - PlayerController moves character in 8 directions and rotates to face mouse direction. connects to PlayerActions to activate actions on button presses.
   - WASD/directional keys to move
   - right click on mouse for attack
-  - left click on mouse for dash
+  - space bar for dash
 - PlayerSetup readies prefab by deactivating specific components that all players contain which should only be active on the local player owned prefab.
 - PlayerActions contains commands for syncing player actions across clients, such as attacking or dashing.
 - CharacterInfo is a networkbehaviour that keeps track of player attributes such as health, coins, etc. it also handles displaying this information to the players. localplayers will have a healthbar and coin counter, while remote players display a smaller healthbar beneath them.